tamersp25/docs/docs/apis/tutorials/uploading-large-files.md

 In some cases you might _want_ the URL to expire so that clients do not have unlimited access.
 In this case, use the `getUrl` value.

-Here's an example using the raw, permanent URL with with `createAsset` as above:
+Here's an example using the raw, permanent URL with `createAsset` as above:
 ```graphql
 mutation {
   createAsset(input: {